Rancho Jamul

-Rancho Jamul was a 8926 acre Mexican land grant in present-day San Diego County, California given in 1829 by Mexican Governor José María de Echeandía to Pío Pico.
-In 1831 Governor Manuel Victoria reconfirmed the grant to Pío Pico.
+Rancho Jamul was a 8926 acre Mexican land grant in present-day San Diego County, California, given in 1829 by Mexican governor José María de Echeandía to Pío Pico.
+In 1831, Governor Manuel Victoria reconfirmed the grant to Pío Pico.
 The grant extended from present day Jamul southeast to Dulzura.
+It is currently the 5,600-acre Rancho Jamul Ecological Reserve, operated by the California Department of Fish and Wildlife.

 History

 Pío Pico was given a provisional grant of one square league Governor Victoria in 1831.
 His brother, Andrés Pico, ran the rancho from 1836 to 1838.
 In 1837 the rancho was attacked by Indians, and the rancho abandoned.

 In 1851, Pico's brother-in-law, John Forster, claiming to be acting as Pico's agent, sold Rancho Jamul to Bonifacio Lopez, Philip Crosthwaite (Lopez son-in-law), Richard Rust, and William E. Rust.
 However, it does not appear that anything was ever done in performance of the contract by anyone.
 But this was the cause latter of extensive litigation concerning ownership of Rancho Jamul.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for two square leagues by Pío Pico for Rancho Jamul was filed with the Public Land Commission in 1852, but was rejected in 1855 on the grounds of insufficient documentation of the grant.
 Pico claimed his papers were lost in an Indian attack on the Rancho.